 Why does it happen?

 You may also feel dizzy if your sexual activity used a lot of physical strength or energy.
-Some websites also say that being aroused can change your blood flow, which can make you dizzy.
-Any of these things can also cause headaches or, in rarer cases, nausea.
+If you’re especially tired, hungry, or worn out, exerting yourself like this can make you feel dizzy.
+Any of these things can also cause headaches or, less frequently, nausea.

 What can I do about it?